 Author Helen Oyeyemi shares her life in books.

-Ahead of her beautiful new collection of short stories What Is Not Yours Is Not Yours, award-winning author Helen Oyeyemi shares the books that have inspired her writing.
+Helen Oyeyemi, award-winning author of Boy, Snow, Bird and What Is Not Yours Is Not Yours, shares the books that have inspired her writing.

 Hotel World, Ali Smith

 A novel that felt written especially for me and yet also written for everybody (I've noticed that this paradox tends to be present in those really great novels that make you feel more human).
 Like all Smith's writing, Hotel World is a formal and linguistic thrill, tripping you up then picking you up and dusting you off.
 This was the first book of hers I read, and I tell you, what a start.

 Solemn, sly, factually fantastic and emotionally acute tales from the life of an unrepentant rascal.

 Love In The Time of Cholera, Gabriel Garcia Marquez

 Fermina Daza and I are one.
 And then there's the vivid beauty with which Marquez unfolds time.
 But I knew that this to be a story I'll love forever when I came to the part where a parrot shouts 'every man for himself!' and somersaults into a soup tureen.

 A story of free perception, of trying to perceive the world just as it is – scary because our constructs are what keep us (relatively) well-protected.
 The protagonist harbours a terror of a set of chairs covered in human skin, but she finds her way to the end of her fear.
 Comyns' candid, absorbing narrative voice is one of the most delightful things about this novel.